Avatar: The Last Airbender (franchise): The Last Airbender (2010)

 The Last Airbender is a 2010 live-action adaptation of the first season of the animated series Avatar: The Last Airbender by M. Night Shyamalan.
 The film was widely panned by critics and fans of the animated series, and has since been considered one of the worst films ever made and took in $319 million at the worldwide box office.

-The Legend of Aang: The Last Airbender (2026)
+Avatar Aang: The Last Airbender (2026)

 In February 2021, along with the announcement of the formation of Avatar Studios, it was reported that the studio's first project would be an animated theatrical film that would begin production later in 2021.
 In June 2022, it was announced that Lauren Montgomery, a former storyboard artist on Avatar and a supervising producer for Korra, would serve as director.
 In April 2024, Paramount revealed the film's tentative title, Aang: The Last Airbender, along with the casting of Eric Nam as Aang, Dionne Quan as Toph, Jessica Matten as Katara, Román Zaragoza as Sokka, and Dave Bautista as an antagonist.
-The film is set to be released theatrically on October 9, 2026 by Paramount Pictures.
+The film was originally set to be released theatrically on October 9, 2026 by Paramount Pictures.
 In April 2025, the title of the film was announced as The Legend of Aang: The Last Airbender.
+On December 23, 2025, it was announced the film would instead be released on Paramount+.
+In March 2026, Montgomery revealed that production had wrapped and the final cut of the film had been screened for the entire cast and crew.
+Posts from the screening by Eric Nam and Román Zaragoza revealed that the film had been retitled Avatar Aang: The Last Airbender.
+In April 2026, the entire film was leaked on social media platform X. As of April 2026, investigations are underway by Paramount Pictures to determine the source of the leak.
+Sources familiar with the situation say the company has determined it did not originate internally.
+Avatar Aang: The Last Airbender was released on Paramount+ on July 25, 2026, with a limited theatrical release in Los Angeles and New York City..
+The film received generally positive reviews from critics, fans, and audiences.